 Growing Sweet potato slips is the best way to grow sweet potatoes.
 I’ve read that you can just plant the potato shallow in the ground, but starting slips first then planting the slips will give you better results.
 Rhonda of the Farmers Lamp gives all the step-by-step directions.

-Sweet Potato Slips.
-By Rhonda of the Farmers Lamp
+Guest post with – Rhonda of the Farmers Lamp

 One thing you should know about me is that I love sweet potatoes!
 Last year we harvested about 450 pounds of sweet potatoes from six 25 foot rows.
 Needless to say we shared a lot and ate a lot over the winter.

 My sweet potatoes are even in a movie!
 My oldest son took some home with him to Mississippi.
 He lives in his grandmother’s old house there.
 Her house was selected to be the home of the main character in “Life At These Speeds” which will be released here in the U.S. in September of this year.

 The story line is about forgiveness and hope as it follows a teenager from the south who loses his best friend in an accident.
 He channels his grief into running, becoming a high school track star.

 Anyways, when they were setting up the scenes in the home, they really liked my sweet potatoes so they displayed them in the kitchen!
 Isn’t that exciting?
 I knew my sweet potatoes would be famous. 😉

 Sweet potatoes are one of my most favorite things in the garden.
 I like everything about them.
 Starting slips, planting, watching their beautiful vines and purple flowers grow is such an enjoyable experience for me.
 Harvesting?
 Oh! don’t get me started.
 Digging sweet potatoes is like finding treasure!
 And then, of course, there’s the eating.
 Sweet potatoes are one of the most nutritious things you can grow.
 They are long keepers and you can even eat the leaves.
 The recipes for them are endless.